DRINKING WATER ADVISORY: DC Water Issues Precautionary Boil Water Advisory for Upper Northwest Neighborhoods

 Bacteria and other disease-causing contamination such as viruses and parasites can cause symptoms such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some of the elderly and people with severely compromised immune systems.

-The symptoms above are not caused only by microbes in drinking water.
+The symptoms above are not only caused by microbes in drinking water.
 If you experience any of these symptoms and they persist, you may want to seek medical advice.
 People at increased risk should seek advice about drinking water from their health care providers.

-Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+Please share this information with all other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-Information is also available at www.dcwater.comand Bilingual FAQs are provided at www.dcwater.com/boilwaterFAQ.
+Information is also available at www.dcwater.com and Bilingual FAQs are provided at www.dcwater.com/boilwaterFAQ.

-Este aviso y más información están también disponibles en www.dcwater.com, y preguntas frecuentes bilingües se encuentran en www.dcwater.com/boilwaterFAQ.
+Este aviso y más información están también disponibles en www.dcwater.com y preguntas frecuentes bilingües se encuentran en www.dcwater.com/boilwaterFAQ.

 Latest News